Luca133/Battleships/README.md

 # Battleships
 This folder contains the c++ code file for the battleships assignment completed as part of MSc Computer Science.

 This project used c++ to create the game battleships.

+Assignment mark: 99%